Irrationality

 Endowment effect

-The endowment effect refers to an emotional bias that causes individuals to value an owned object higher, often irrationally, than its market value.
+The endowment effect refers to an emotional biasarrow-up-right that causes individuals to value an owned object higher, often irrationally, than its market valuearrow-up-right.

 Investopedia